faizmansoor/react-websocket-chat/README.md

 # ChatApp

-A simple real-time chat application built with **React, WebSockets, and Socket.io** to deepen my understanding of WebSockets and React hooks like `useContext`,`useEffect`,`useRef`.
+A simple real-time chat application built with **React, WebSockets, and Socket.io** to deepen my understanding of WebSockets

 ## Features

 -**Real-time messaging** with WebSockets
--**Username persistence** using localStorage
--**React Context API** for global state management
+-**Message persistence** using database -**React Context API** for global state management

 ## Why This Project?

-This project is a hands-on approach to mastering WebSockets and improving my implementation of React hooks.
+This project is a hands-on approach to mastering WebSockets
-The knowledge and experience gained from this will be used in a **larger, production-ready project** in the future.

 ## Tech Stack